Curated OER

 Number Line Math

 Second graders use a number line to practice subtraction.
-For this subtraction lesson, 2nd graders use a number line to count backwards.
+In this subtraction activity, 2nd graders use a number line to count backwards.
 Students participate in mad math activities and solve problems.

 Curated OER